Liam Payne, former One Direction member, dies after hotel balcony fall

 Payne released his debut solo album “LP1” in 2019 and said in 2023 that he was working on his second album.
 In March of that year, he released the single “Teardrops,” a song he said was “born from many tears.
 Some are mine.
 Others are not.”

-Payne’s tour was set to kick off in South America in September 2023, but he had to postpone the scheduled dates after suffering a kidney infection.
+In the summer of 2023, Payne said he was marking six months of sobriety after completing treatment in a US facility.
+Payne’s tour was set to kick off in South America in September of that year, but he had to postpone the scheduled dates after suffering a kidney infection.

 Tributes pour in